purepisces/Wenqing-Machine_Learning_Blog/Code-Implementation/Softmax-Regression/Readme.md

 The code is from CMU 10714(Deep Learning System)'s homework, and I have attached the homework description with code related.

+It implemented softmax regression which using softmax(aka cross entropy) loss on the MNIST dataset.

+## Homework Description
+- hw0.iqynb from question 2 to question 4

 ## How to run the code
 Training softmax regression:
 ```python